 Gmelius has simplified the process.
 Within a few clicks you can have a series of group inboxes, perfectly organized and neatly integrated into your Gmail or G Suite inbox.

 1. Install Gmelius on the email address where you want to create a Team Inbox.

 Go to your Gmelius Dashboard.
 Under the “Collaboration” dropdown you’ll find “Shared Inbox.”

 Click on the blue “SHARE YOUR INBOX” button on the top right.

 Choose the Inbox you want to share and choose the team members to share it with.

 Choose the workflow you want to apply to your team inbox.

-The ticketing workflow is best for group emails such as support@ and sales@.
-The helpdesk, ticket management logic will allow you to assign emails to certain teammates and update the status from open to pending or closed, as you follow your files through to completion.
+The ticketing workflow is best for group emails such as [email protected] and [email protected] The helpdesk, ticket management logic will allow you to assign emails to certain teammates and update the status from open to pending or closed, as you follow your files through to completion.